 Companies relying more on direct traffic and search traffic are able to keep their visitors more engaged, they have the lowest bounce rate and highest engagement level from their visitors.
 On a negative side, their traffic is also the lowest, compared with companies investing heavily in paid ads.

-The payday lenders with the most engaged audience and the lowest number of paid ad spend are the following: Creditinvest.ee, Ekspressraha.ee, Bestcredit.ee, Credit.ee, Raha24.ee and SMSLaen.ee
+The payday lenders with the most engaged audience and the lowest number of paid ad spend:

-They have the least bounce rate and much lower advertising spend.
-Their advantage is the known brand and the loyal customers, who prefer visiting the lenders directly.
+They have the least bounce rate and lower advertising spend.
+Their advantage is the known brands and the loyal customers, who visit them directly.

-To know, which strategy is more worth it is needed to know the conversion rate of each of these lenders and the average conversion rate in the industry to make a proper comparison.
-Nonetheless, this data would be interesting to the people in the lending industry, as it helps to compare competitors and make make relevant marketing decisions.
+To know, which of the strategies is more worth it we need to know the LTV of their clients to make a proper comparison.
+Nonetheless, I hope this little research will still be interesting to the marketers and people in the lending industry.